hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 With that out of the way, let's get started.

-## What is the problem we're trying to solve?
+## What are the problems we're trying to solve?

 Let's imagine that you're working on a Django webapp that's laid out in a fairly standard fashion: All your app's data resides in a